-The current proposed density of the project at 7104 Nancy Greene Drive is way too high for such a small site.
-The site is only 2,816.6 square meters and the developer is proposing 38 units and a Floor Space Ratio of 0.95, by comparison this is: - A smaller lot size over 1000 meters square than the neighbouring Fitzsimmons Walk WHA land (3,912 meters square) where there are only 36 units - see attached GIS Mapping. - Triple the density of proposal RZ1144 2077 Garibaldi Way with a current proposed Floor Space Ratio of only 0.32.
-Please remember you rejected the previous application of this site when the Floor Space Ratio was 0.40 for the reason it was too much density.
+The current proposed density of the project at 7104 Nancy Greene Drive is very high for such a small site.
+The site is only 2,816.6 square meters and the developer is proposing 38 units and a Floor Space Ratio of 0.95, by comparison this is: - A smaller lot size over 1000 meters square than the neighbouring Fitzsimmons Walk WHA land (3,912 meters square) where there are only 36 units see attached GIS Mapping. - Triple the density of proposal RZ1144 2077 Garibaldi Way with a current proposed Floor Space Ratio of only 0.32.
+Please remember you rejected the previous application of this site when the Floor Space Ratio was 0.40 for the reason it had too high a density.
 I would also like to remind council that this development site has been evaluated previously for residential housing rental in the workshop and subsequent report completed in 2004 and documented in 'Comparative Evaluation of Potential Resident Housing Sites in Whistler' - attached.
 This report identified this site would be appropriate for townhouse rental properties and a site maximum of 5 units.
 The current proposal is far exceeding this recommendation which was made by a host of personnel including municipal staff, WHA staff, Environmental professionals, Civil Engineers and Resort planners.
 To build something that is such high density in a neighbourhood that consists of primarily low-density zoning and buildings is not 'sensitive to the surrounding environment' nor does it consider the "...locational characteristics..." of the neighbourhood as per your guidelines documented in 'Guidelines for Evaluating Private Sector rezoning Proposals for Employee Housing' as attached.
-Privacy With such a dense development being proposed, the residents of Nancy Greene Drive are concerned about the significant reduction in privacy, especially those in Building A and H of Fitzsimmons Walk.
-Persons on Nancy Greene Drive purchased and choose to live where they do with the understanding that on the 7104 Nancy Greene Drive site, there would be single family home or something comparable built as per the zoning.
-I believe that the council is not using their best judgement in considering a 4 story building (parkade that is above Fitzsimmons walk elevation, plus 3 stories of residential) and the impact on my quality of life and privacy as a neighbour to such a development.
-This proposal would mean that everyone in this building will be overlooking my property, I no longer have any privacy on my patio or balcony.
-The developer may be proposing a vegetation as a buffer yet it will take over 10 years for this to grow in.
-This is unacceptable.
+Privacy With such a dense development being proposed, the residents of 7124 Nancy Greene Drive are concerned about the significant reduction in privacy, especially those in Building A and H of Fitzsimmons Walk.
+Persons on Nancy Greene Drive purchased and choose to live where they do with the understanding that on the 7104 Nancy Greene Drive site, there would-be single-family home or something comparable built as per the zoning.
+We believe that the council is not using their best judgement in considering a four-story building (parkade that is above Fitzsimmons walk elevation, plus 3 stories of residential) and the impact on our quality of life and privacy as neighbours to such a development.
+This proposal would mean that everyone in this building will be overlooking our property.
+The developer may be proposing a vegetal buffer, but it will take over 10 years for this to grow in.
+This is not acceptable.
 Please take the time to really consider what is being proposed here.
-The high density proposal, while helping to fulfil the mayors task force of finding more bed units, will only create significant issues for the future.
+The high-density proposal, while helping to fulfil the mayor's task force of finding more bed units, will only create significant issues for the future.
 The council must reject this proposal and ask the developer to consider a smaller development on this site.
-Regards, Michele Parkes Sincerely, Your Name Cc: RMOW General Manager of Resort Experience Cc: RMOW Planning Department Director of Planning - Mike Kirkegaard Senior Planner - Roman Licko Planner - Stephanie Johnson Attachments:
+Sincerely, Robert and Elizabeth Dewhirst Cc: RMOW General Manager of Resort Experience Cc: RMOW Planning Department Director of Planning - Mike Kirkegaard Senior Planner - Roman Licko Planner - Stephanie Johnson Attachments: